 Kobe beef is rarer to find than Wagyu, and also more expensive.
 This is possibly the most highly-revered steak in the world, thanks to its exceptional marbling and flavor.

-Chicago Steak Company sells both American Wagyu and Kobe steaks that truly set the bar in the steak world.
-These steaks come from American-raised cattle using traditional Japanese practices, weigh between 8 and 12 ounces, and are aged to perfection with our famous dry aging process.
+Chicago Steak Company sells American Wagyu steaks that truly set the bar in the steak world.
+These steaks come from American-raised cattle using traditional Japanese practices, weigh between 6 and 16 ounces, and are aged to perfection with our famous wet aging process.

 How to Store Wagyu Steaks Prior to Cooking